Sen. James M. Inhofe, conservative critic of climate change, says he will retire

 Should Inhofe leave office before the special election is certified, GOP Gov. Kevin Stitt could appoint a temporary replacement, who under state law would be barred from running in the special election.
 One person familiar with Inhofe’s decision said he informed Stitt of his intention to retire in a Thursday phone call.

 Inhofe, who won reelection with 63 percent of the vote in 2020, had previously signaled his current six-year term would be his last.
-But he has indicated to allies in recent months that he has been considering an early retirement due to his wife’s declining health.
+But he has indicated to allies in recent months that he has been considering an early retirement because of his wife’s declining health.

 Inhofe's seat would be heavily favored to stay in Republican hands.
 No Democrat has won major statewide office since 2006, and Donald Trump carried the state with 65 percent of the vote in 2020.